 Ready, set, go!

 Are you ready to get started?
-The Perspective team is feeling inspired to clean out the gutters and re-paint the patchy walls in our homes this weekend.
+The Independent team is feeling inspired to clean out the gutters and re-paint the patchy walls in our homes this weekend.
 Right after we catch up on some television.

 Thinking of buying